stackbit-projects/oceanic-tulip-ef834/content/_index.md

   - type: features_section
     features:
       - title: Christian Teaching
-        content: "Our camp speakers are committed to the Reformed faith\n\n\n\nSpeakers at the Blue Ridge Bible Conference have been quite varied.
-They have been, and continue to be, committed to the Reformed faith.
-Speakers have included pastors of our\_own and other presbyteries, missionaries, seminary teachers, various denominational officers, and well-known people from sister denominations.
-They are committed to the Reformed Faith in addressing issues from.\n\nThe Blue Ridge Bible Conference Board has sought to provide a variety of speakers with different kinds of messages.
-Topics have included pastoral concerns, theology, church history, Christian education, foreign missions, apologetics, and evangelism and outreach.
-(Click\_[here](http://www.opfamilycamp.com/about/past-speakers/)\_for a list a past speakers.)\n"
+        content: "Family Camp has classes for all ages.
+Classes are taught by loving teachers who are committed to the Reformed faith.
+Camp speakers have included pastors of our\_own and other presbyteries, missionaries, seminary teachers, various denominational officers, and well-known people from sister denominations.\n"
         image: images/feature-1.jpg
         image_alt: Feature 1 placeholder image
         media_position: right